-Today’s workforce is required to save and invest in order to ensure they can support themselves during their so-called “Golden Years.”
+Todays workforce is required to save and invest in order to ensure that they have a retirement planning guide, and can support themselves during their so-called “Golden Years.”
 However, for those with a limited income, such a task can seem impossible.

 And yet, think about it: If it’s difficult to save for retirement now, when you have at least some income, how will you survive when that income is gone?
 With that in mind, here are some quick ideas to plan for your retirement:

 Reconsider your priorities

 “Lifestyle creep” or “lifestyle inflation” describes the same weird phenomenon: once we start earning more money, we find new “needs” we never had before.
 Living this kind of lifestyle will prevent you from saving money because instead of keeping your extra income, you’ll end up looking for endeavors that will require you to spend more.
 Over time, this lifestyle can become the reason why you’ll see yourself having too much debt even if youre earning a lot of money.